ghi-electronics/Documentation/software/tinyclr/due/api.md

     }
 }
 ```
-The `IConsole` interface is then passed tothe engine.
+The `IConsole` interface is then passed to the engine.

 ```cs
 var script = new ScriptEngine();